 5 Types of Medication Errors in Nursing Homes

 There are many ways medication errors can occur in nursing homes and other inpatient facilities, including:

-Often in nursing homes or other inpatient facilities, a medical condition, or even just old age, can cause swallowing a pill to be a challenge.
-If a physician prescribes the wrong form of medication, this could become a problem, by having the resident choke or not tolerate a specific form.
-There are also instances where people have a reaction to a pill form but tolerate the liquid form and vice versa.
+Often in nursing homes a medical condition, or even old age, can cause swallowing a pill to be a challenge.
+If a physician prescribes the wrong form of medication, this could become a problem.
+A resident could choke or not tolerate a specific form.
+Sometimes, people may have a reaction to the pill form of medication, while they can tolerate the liquid form, and vice versa.

 Should I Hire a Nursing Home Neglect Lawyer For a Medication Error?